Table of Contents

-10 cricketers who hail from South Africa but play for other international teams
+- 10 cricketers who were born in South Africa but play for other countries

 Several South Africa-born cricketers have represented other countries in international cricket due to various reasons, including opportunities, personal circumstances, or eligibility criteria.